dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

    Filling in checker workflow fields.

-Once a checker workflow has been added, you can view it by going to the info tab of the original entry.
+Once a checker workflow has been added, you can view it by going to the info tab of the parent entry.
 Where there used to be an add button, there is now the view button.
 This view button will take you to your checker workflow page.